Kanghongsheng/Computer-Vision/Feature_Detection/Algorithm.md

 **Reference**
 > "Speeded up robust features" in wiki

-> "SURF: Speed Up Robust Features" Herbert Bay in ETH Zurich
+> "SURF: Speed Up Robust Features" by Herbert Bay in ETH Zurich

 ## **ORB**
 ---------
-**FAST** keypoint detector and **BRIEF** descriptor

-**Algorithm**
+**Introduction**

-* a _Harris corner measure_ to order the **FAST** keypoints For a target number _N_ of keypoints, we first set the threshold low enough to get more than _N_ keypoints, then order them according to the Harris measure, and pick the top _N_ points
+Oriented FAST and rotated BRIEF(ORB) is an algorithm, which use **FAST** to detect points of interest and describe it via **BRIEF** algorithm.
+To get a target number of _N_ points by this algorithm, we first set the threshold low enough to get more than _N_ keypoints, then order them according to the **Harris corner measure** and pick the top _N_ points.
-* FAST doesnt' produce multi-scale features.
-We employ a scale pryamid of the image,and produce FAST features(filtered by Harris) at each level in the pyramid.
+Besides, we employ a **scale pryamid of the image** to produce FAST features(filtered by Harris) at each level in the pyramid to produce multi-scale features.
-* High variance makes a feature more discriminative, since it responds differentially to inputs.

 **Detector**(_oFAST:FAST Keypoint Orientation_)